tomlooman/tomlooman.github.io/_posts/2021-11-11-unreal-engine-developer-settings.md

     nav: sidebar-cpp
 ---

 You might be placing all your settings and tweakable options in Blueprints or even hard-coded in C++.
 Unreal Engine does have the option to easily add more configuration settings in the INI config file system using the Developer Settings class.
-You are probably familiar with the existence of these configuration INI files already.
-DefaultGame.ini, DefaultEngine.ini, etc. are built using this class and the Unreal Editor's Project Settings and Editor Settings use this system.
+You are probably familiar with the existence of these configuration INI files already. `DefaultGame.ini`, `DefaultEngine.ini`, etc. are built using this class and the Unreal Editor's Project Settings and Editor Settings use this system.

 {: .notice--info }
 New in **Unreal Engine 5** is `DeveloperSettingsBackedByCVars` which adds easy binding with Console Variables (CVars) and project/editor settings.
 I'm explaining this new feature at the bottom of this post.